Why you can’t stop nitpicking your partner

 She agreed.

-Cameron started getting close to the camera (this was a virtual session) and making faces.
+Cameron started moving close to me and made faces at me.
 She pointed her fingers at me.
 She rolled her eyes and made sounds of disgust.
-I allowed my body to move in response to her movements, to show her an example of how it was impacting my body.
+I allowed my body to move in response to her movements, to show her an example of how it impacted my body.

 She suddenly stopped and said, “Oh my god.
 This has nothing to do with you.”
 (No, it had nothing to do with me.
 What she meant was, it had nothing to do with who I represented for her in that moment: her husband).